headwinds/sun-and-bass/README.md

 ### Pain Points

-Problem
+_Problem_

 why is it so challenging to find Artist photos?
 And why should I have to configure Next Image for a every url?

-Potential Solution
+_Potential Solution_

-There should be public press kit site for every artist which easy image urls for promoters.
+Build a public press kit site.
+There really should be public press kit site for every artist which makes it easy to grab image urls and links for promoters.
+Power the site with perplexity!
+NLP search would be awesome.

 Linktree might be close to this as it does provide press kit links.